You cannot live without food, can you? In the same way, your soul cannot grow or bear the fruits of virtue without Holy Communion.

 But why, you may ask, has God hidden Himself?
 It is so that our love may seek Him more eagerly, as one searches for a precious treasure whose existence is known.
 It is also to give merit to our faith, which believes what the eyes cannot see.
 It is to make it easier for us to share in His divine life.
 And finally, it is because our human eyes could not bear the splendor of His divine majesty.

-Then He remained silent for a long moment.
-There was a solemnity in His gaze, as though it were a farewell.
-The disciples were troubled.
-They sensed that important – perhaps tragic – events were about to unfold.
+Then He falls silent for a long moment.
+The disciples grow troubled.
+They sense that great events, perhaps tragic ones, are about to unfold.

 Moved and deeply touched by His words, they felt more than ever how much Jesus loved them and how much He desired to be loved in return.
 Once again, the Master announced that He must depart, that He would suffer and die.
 Despite His repeated warnings, the Apostles remained in denial, so great was their fear of suffering.
 They tried to understand His mysterious words but did not dare question Him.